Problem

-when I ran the following Mixpanel tracking code on the server side, events were only logged intermittently.
+When executing Mixpanel tracking code on the server side as shown below, events were being recorded intermittently.

 mixpanel.track(event, { distinct_id: userId, properties }, err => {